bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 Get-Help Write-Error
 ```

 You definitely see more, but if this is the first time you've used the help system, you may be seeing a lot less than you could.
-If you are using only the basic documentation library your output will end with a remark telling you that you can download more help by running the command `Update-Help`, so let's do that and re-run the help command for `Write-Error`.
+If you're using only the basic documentation library your output will end with a remark telling you that you can download more help by running the command `Update-Help`, so let's do that and then re-run the help command for `Write-Error`.

 You now  get a **lot** of information!
-But again, notice at the bottom there is a remark telling you there's even more information there if you'd like to dig deeper.
-To see even more add the `-Detailed` flag, and to see even more still, add the `-Full` flag.
-That's almost certainly more than you really want, but it's good to know that level of information is at your fingertips!
+But again, notice at the bottom there's a remark telling you there's even more information available if you'd like to dig deeper.
+To see more information add the `-Detailed` flag, and to see even more still, add the `-Full` flag.
+That's almost certainly more than you really want, but it's good to know that that level of information is at your fingertips!

 Most of the time the thing you need most often is just an example, so you can also filter the output down to just that section with `-Examples`: